eclipse-velocitas/release-documentation-action/README.md

 After updating dependencies the file `NOTICE-3RD-PARTY-CONTENT.md` needs to be updated.
-The easiest way to do this is to create a Pull Request (preferably as draft), then the license check will fail but as output produce content that you can add to the Pull Request.
+The easiest way to do this is to create a Pull Request (preferably as draft), then the "Check Licenses" workflow will fail but as output produce content that you can add to the Pull Request.